 Few of Dunayevskaya’s writings are absent of comment on real-world movements and of critique of pseudo-revolutionary attitudes.
 At various times she declared that this was “measuring our philosophy against the actual objective developments” and at other times it was “politicalization as the concretization of philosophy.”
 Furthermore the style of politicalization changed with new stages in Marxist-Humanism.

 This was true even before Marxist-Humanism had a name.
 In her “philosophic moment,” the idea of Marxist-Humanism was released, articulated by her 1953 Letters on Hegel’s Absolutes.
 Preceding that breakthrough were years of study and dialogs, in the middle of which occurred the general strike of West Virginia coal miners in 1949 and 1950.
 The year after the strike, Dunayevskaya, CLR James and Grace Lee Boggs, leaders of the Johnson-Forest Tendency, departed from Trotskyism.
 They reconstituted the JFT as a new, independent organization in 1951, Correspondence Committees.
-But in the new formation, her desire to at once to publish a newspaper dedicated to a new wave of miner strikes over seniority and the general strike before it was rejected by James and Boggs.
+But in the new formation, her desire to at once publish a newspaper dedicated to a new wave of miner strikes over seniority, and the general strike before it, was rejected by James and Boggs.
 Furthermore Correspondence Committees did not publish a wide-circulation publication for the first two years of its existence.

 In 1953, Stalin died.
 She again turned to the American worker for perspective.
 She met with black autoworker Charles Denby.
 In his and his co-workers’ comments – one quipped that his foreman would be a worthy replacement for Stalin – she recognized proletarian internationalism and drew direction for her essay on trade unions in post-revolutionary Russia.
 In contrast Boggs believed there was more interest among workers in the mundane than in global events.
 She cited women workers giving deference to sharing recipes over talking about Russia.
 “For Grace Lee [Boggs], Stalin’s death ended in depoliticalization” (Vol. III, Section I introduction to The Raya Dunayevskaya Collection).